davidhubyjincode/docs/docs/sidekick/user-guide/code-signing/code-signing-for-ios/create-development-certificate.md

 You can create a development certificate in the [iOS Dev Center](https://developer.apple.com/membercenter).

-> If you are using a Free Apple account, you can use the [code signing assistance]({% slug code-signing-assistance %}) feature of Sidekick to automatically generate temporary development certificate and provisioning profile.

 ## Prerequisites

 * Verify that you have created a certificate signing request and stored the corresponding `CSR` file on your machine.
 For more information, see [Create a Certificate Signing Request]({% slug create-csr %}).